kostarter/dataviz-opensource/kibana/README.md

 <img src="img/screenshot_from_2021-11-26_14-32-13.png"/>
 </p>

-3. Add a chart to show the evolution of the oreders in the time with bar chart.<br/>
+3. Add a chart to show the evolution of the orders in the time with bar chart.<br/>

 Create a new chart by clicking on the button **Create visualization** and select the type of the chart **Bar horizontal** :
 <p align="center">
 <img src="img/screenshot_from_2021-11-26_14-32-31.png"/>
 </p>

-Select the **Field** to take in account for the chart's horizontal and vertical axis :
+Select the field and the metric to take in account for the chart's horizontal and vertical axis :
 <p align="center">
 <img src="img/screenshot_from_2021-11-26_14-38-21.png"/>
 </p>